Thinkmill/emery/docs/pages/docs/utils.md

 ---
 title: Utils
-description: Utility functions for overiding TypeScript's default behaviour
+description: Utilities for smoothing over areas of TS that are loosely typed
 ---

 # {% $markdoc.frontmatter.title %}